Helicoptero Workshop

 WHAT IS HELICOIDAL ACROBATICS ?

-The helicoidal motion is a fundamental acrobatic principle—a spiraling synergy where the upper and lower body twist in relation to one another to create torque and dynamic release.
+The helicoidal motion is a fundamental acrobatic principle—spiraling synergy where the upper and lower body twist in relation to one another to create torque and dynamic release.

 This coiling and uncoiling through the central axis becomes a powerful engine for movement across space.

-In this workshop, we’ll explore how to harness that torsion to build the HELICÓPTERO—a striking and fluid expression of the helicoidal form—and develop a range of other patterns that emerge from the same spiral logic.
+In this workshop, we’ll explore how to harness that torsion to build skills such as the Helicoptero—a striking and fluid expression of the helicoidal form—and develop a range of other patterns that emerge from the same spiral logic.

 Movement Approach